dtjohnso/dtjohnso.github.com/_drafts/ditch-dropbox.md

 Yeah, I'm probably never going back.

 *My links to sync.com here are referral links.
-Just like Steve Dotto's link on his video description, if you sign up using my link we both will get a small bonus in storage capacity.*
+Just like Steve Dotto's link on his video description, if you sign up using my links here you and I will both get a small bonus in storage capacity.*